davewalker60/pmdup/pages/travel-tips-faq.md

 Traveling to a foreign country requires a bit more awareness than traveling domestically, but it doesn't need to be stressful, especially to the Mexican state of Quintana Roo (QRoo), Puerto Morelos, and the rest of the Riviera Maya.

+# What do I need to enter Mexico?

+All you need is a valid passport.
+There are no Covid restrictions or immunization requirements.
+And the immigration and declaration form we used to fill out on the plane is now entered electronically upon arrival at CUN.

+<span style="color:red">**Check your passport expiration date!**</span> It technically can expire while you are there, but to use the automated immigration lanes, it needs to be valid for 6 months beyond your date of entry.

 # Do I need to speak Spanish?

 No. While it is helpful (as well as respectful) to know the language, you can almost always find someone who speaks some English almost everywhere throughout QRoo.